It Takes a Man and a Woman

 It Takes a Man and a Woman is a 2013 Filipino romantic comedy film directed by Cathy Garcia-Molina and written by Carmi Raymundo.
 It is a sequel to two earlier films A Very Special Love (2008) and You Changed My Life (2009).
 John Lloyd Cruz and Sarah Geronimo reprise their roles as Miggy Montenegro and Laida Magtalas respectively.
 The film is set two years after their break-up which occurred in a depicted flashback scene following events (not shown) in the preceding film.

 Released in the Philippines on March 30, 2013, It Takes a Man and a Woman was a major commercial success.
-The film grossed PHP 387 million in domestic sales.
+The film grossed ₱387 million in domestic sales.
 It is the 2nd highest-grossing film and the highest-grossing Filipino film released in the Philippines in 2013.
 During the FAMAS Award in 2014, it received three nominations including Best Actor, Best Actress and Best Editing.

 Plot

 The film follows Miggy and Laida's lives after their break-up from the second film.
 Miggy is now dating Belle, while Laida, who has become fiercer after living in the U.S., opposes Miggy's business decisions as they work in the same company.
 Through various events, they rediscover the true meaning of love.
 Two years later, Miggy, having lost the trust of board members after failing the aircraft business, seeks Laida's help.
 Laida returns from New York, stronger and seemingly moved on.
 Flashbacks reveal their relationship struggled when Laida's father cheated on her mother and Miggy's father had a heart attack.
 Laida, comforting her mother, misses the funeral, leading Miggy to be consoled by Belle, resulting in a kiss witnessed by Laida, who then breaks up with Miggy.

 Miggy's life falls apart after losing Laida and his father, making him more stubborn.
 When Laida returns to Flippage, she dresses and speaks differently.
 The tension between them is palpable, and when trust is mentioned, Laida leaves the room, though she eventually returns to help.
 Laida distances herself from old friends and struggles with jealousy over Miggy and Belle's relationship.

 After a disagreement over a project, Zoila and friends suggest a transformation theme for Laida, which Miggy supports.
 During a photoshoot, they struggle to capture Laida's true smile.
 Various attempts, including a rain dance by Miggy, fail.
 That evening, Miggy buys pizza for everyone, reminiscent of their past, but Laida refuses.
 Zoila and friends then sing "Kailan," Laida and Miggy's favorite song.
 Miggy's singing makes Laida teary-eyed, and he stops when he sees her unhappiness.